mFerdous/example-repo/README.md

 # Example Reporsitory
-This is a sample repo, hello world!
+This is a sample repo, hello coders!